 - In your

-or main layout, call an API endpointGET /api/v1/user/me
+Appor main layout, call an API endpointGET /api/v1/user/me. - If status 200, dispatch

-. - If status 401, dispatch
+userExists(user). - If status 401, dispatch

-Using Axios inside a useEffect
+Using Axios inside a useEffect:

 // Example: src/pages/Home.tsx or a main layout